FileFighter/filefighter.github.io/_drafts/blog-6.md

 #### Blogging tip of the Day [1]!

 Have you ever had a broken link on your website?
 This really sucks and can happen for various reasons.
-With the Python tool [Hydra](https://github.com/victoriadrake/hydra-link-checker) you can check for dead link for any given url manually.
+With the Python tool [Hydra](https://github.com/victoriadrake/hydra-link-checker){:target="_blank"} you can check for dead link for any given url manually.
-To automate this you can use GitHub Action with the Action [Link Snitch](https://github.com/victoriadrake/link-snitch).
+To automate this you can use GitHub Actions with the Action [Link Snitch](https://github.com/victoriadrake/link-snitch){:target="_blank"}.
 Because we are hosting our blog with GitHub pages our page gets checked for broken links everytime we public something on it.
 What a perfect combination.